mrcarpinchoo/leetcode/0009_palindrome_number/README.md

 **Constraints**:
 - $-2^{31} \le x \le 2^{31} - 1$

-## Solution 1: Approach with a Stack and a Queue
+## Solution 1: Digit Comparison Using Stack and Queue
 ### Intuition
 A palindrome is a sequence of symbols that reads the same backward and forward, such as "madam" or "racecar".
 In this problem, given an integer `x`, the goal is to determine whether `x` is a palindrome.